About a year ago there was an article in the New York Times that made me laugh and cringe and that ultimately baffled me.

 I’m glad it’s a girl.
 And I hope she’ll be a fool — that’s the best thing a girl can be in the world, a beautiful little fool.

 Upon returning to his own home, Nick looks next door and sees his neighbor, the eponymous Jay Gatsby, standing on the dock behind his home, looking out across the sea.

 There we meet the dreamer.
 Gatsby has fixated his life and all he does on attaining something potentially unattainable: his lost love, Daisy.
-Learning that his new neighbor is Daisy’s cousin, Gatsby enlists his help in securing Daisy from her waspish husband.
-Gatsby is not the only one who uses Nick or who abuses Nick’s good natured nuetrality.
+Learning that his new neighbor is Daisy’s cousin, Gatsby enlists Nick’s help in securing Daisy from her waspish husband.
+Gatsby is not the only one who uses Nick or who abuses Nick’s good-natured neutrality.
 Daisy’s husband, for example, thinks nothing of taking Nick along as he meets up with his mistress.
-Slowly Nick comes to realize that he despises everything about all of these people, their social games, their wasteful lives — that is, he despises everyone escept for the myopic Gatsby, who has done all he could to achieve the kind of life he thinks will help him win Daisy back.
+Slowly Nick comes to realize that he despises everything about all of these people, their social games, their wasteful lives — that is, he despises everyone except for the myopic Gatsby, who has done all he could to achieve the kind of life he thinks will help him win Daisy back.